hiteshpakhan/ztm_webdevelopment/L- React.js, React Hooks, Redux - Part 01/b-/understand_one.md

 * react provide you the facility to import the files like css or the images into the other files that cannot possible with the only javascript

 * if you want to write the javascript inside the component function you can write it inside the qurly brackets {}

+# sigma rule of react :
+     whatever you add to the index.js file it direct combines with the root element of the index.html and directly access by the browser